jax-parker/kayak-app/README.md

 ![Mockup](https://res.cloudinary.com/dwvsz0fug/image/upload/v1698434886/screenshots_mseqky.jpg)

 # Reusable Components
 Reusable components are an essential part of developing efficient and maintainable React applications.
-By breaking down your UI into smaller, reusable pieces, you can reduce code duplication, improve consistency, and improve performance. <br>
+By breaking down my UI into smaller, reusable pieces, I reduced code duplication, improved consistency, and improved performance. <br>

 In my project, I used reusable components for the following reasons:
 * Reduced code duplication: By reusing components throughout my application, I was able to avoid writing the same code multiple times.
 This made my code more concise and easier to maintain.